briandenicola/azure-functions-tag-resources/Readme.md

 * The raised Event will trigger an Azure Function
 * The function will query the resource for all defined Tags.
 * If a tag named Creator is not defined then it will add the new tag.
-    * The tag value will equal $eventDataType.data.claims.name passed by Event Grid to the Function
+    * The tag value will equal $eventGridEvent.data.claims.name passed by Event Grid to the Function

 ## Pre-requsistes
 * A Service Principal that can log into Azure and has contributor rights